Fortnite: Chapter 2's Best Skins | Gamepur

 Brite Bomber

-A classic skin, Brite Bomber isn’t too crazy, it’s just a cool outfit.
-From the pink hair to the unicorn graphic, this is a strong look to wear into the battlefield—but not one that’s going to get a ton of attention.
+A classic skin, Brite Bomber isn’t too crazy; it’s just a cool outfit.
+From the pink hair to the unicorn graphic, this is a strong look to wear into the battlefield—but not one that will get a ton of attention.
 Still, it’s only 1,200 V-Bucks on the Item Shop, and Brite Bomber regularly appears for sale, making this a solid choice.

 Rex